AbdelrahmanElsheikh965/Newspaper/README.md

 # Newspaper

-Newspaper is a Simple blogging application in Laravel.
+Newspaper is a simple post management application in Laravel.